 Research Proposal - The creation of a research proposal is a requirement of this course.
 The research proposal includes a series of tasks that will be thoroughly critiqued and graded.
 Together, these will form the basis for your research proposal.
 It is to your benefit to incorporate the comments given into your final research proposal.
-The guidelines and grading criteria for these tasks will be available on Blackboard.
+The guidelines and grading criteria for these tasks will be available on Blackboard, and should be utilized to guide you for each assignment.